swaptacular/swpt-k8s-config/README.md

 The next step is to install a Git server in your Kubernetes cluster, which will host a copy of your GitOps repository.
-This server will also act as a Nginx reverse proxy for Alertmanager and Prometheus UIs requests.
-But before installing the Git server, you need to do some
+This server will also act as a Nginx reverse proxy for the Alertmanager and Prometheus UIs requests.
+But before installing the Git server, you need to do some preparations:
-preparations:

 1. In order to be able to authenticate to the Git server you are about to install, you need to add the root-CA public key for at least one